Middle Street Heritage Team

 Verusca Calabria

-Dr Verusca Calabria is the project lead and a Research Fellow in the department of Social Work, Care and Community, School of Social Sciences, Nottingham Trent University, UK.
+Dr Verusca Calabria is the project lead and an Associate Professor of Mental Health Histories in the Department of Social Work, Care and Community, School of Social Sciences, Nottingham Trent University, UK.

 Verusca is an interdisciplinary qualitative researcher and an experienced Oral History practitioner.
 She worked as a community-based Oral Historian for 10 years before joining Nottingham Trent University.
 Her PhD research focused on the experiences of mental health service users and professionals who gave and received care in the now closed mental hospitals in Nottinghamshire across a period of 50 years.